 Anti-SLAPP Motion Granted for Attorneys and Law Firm: Mr. Thompson represented two attorneys and their law firm for alleged malicious prosecution following the dismissal of an underlying dispute between siblings to quiet title to their mother’s properties.
 Plaintiff alleged the underlying dispute was brought without probable cause because clients knew it was barred by res judicata.
 Mr. Thompson successfully argued a special motion to strike the plaintiff’s complaint (Anti-SLAPP) which was able to dispose of the entire matter at the early stage of litigation and recoup attorneys’ fees and costs for his clients.

-Successfully Negotiated a Dismissal on Behalf of Public Entity: Mr. Thompson represented a civil engineer that was sued by a developer for alleged design issues that were outside of the engineer’s scope of work and for portions of the engineer’s design that had been re-designed by a subsequent engineer.
+Successfully Negotiated a Dismissal on Behalf of Design Professional: Mr. Thompson represented a civil engineer that was sued by a developer for alleged design issues that were outside of the engineer’s scope of work and for portions of the engineer’s design that had been re-designed by a subsequent engineer.
 Mr. Thompson was able to obtain a dismissal with prejudice through aggressive discovery and negotiation tactics.